CDAT/cdms/docs/source/manual/cdms_2.rst

 Examples of Database Searches
 -----------------------------------

-In the following examples, db is the database opened with
+In the following examples, db is the database opened with:

 ::